philipwalton/html-inspector/README.md

 ## Overriding Rule Configurations

 Individual rules may or may not do exactly what you need, which is why most rules come with a configurations object that users can customize.
 A rule's configuration can be changed to meet your needs via the `extend` method of the `HTMLInspector.rules` object.
-The `extend` method take two arguments, the rule's unique name, and an object whose properties will override the properties of the rule's default config object which is specified when the rule is initially added.
+The `extend` method take two arguments, the rule's unique name, and an object whose properties will override the properties of the rule's default config object, which is specified when the rule is initially added.

 Here are a few examples: